sensorbee/docs/source/bql/queries.rst

     SELECT RSTREAM a.foo.bar FROM input [RANGE 1 TUPLES];

 If the input data has the form ``{"a": {"foo": {"bar": 7}}}``, then the output will be ``{"col_1": 7}``.
-(See paragraph `Column Labels`_ below for details on output key naming, and the section `TODO: JSON Path in BQL`_ for details about the available syntax for JSON Path expressions.)
+(See paragraph `Column Labels`_ below for details on output key naming, and the section `Field Selectors`_ for details about the available syntax for JSON Path expressions.)

-In general, items of a select list can be arbitrary `TODO: BQL Value Expressions`_.

 Table Prefixes